eth-cscs/abcpy/doc/source/implementations.rst

 The random number generator should be a random number generator compatible with numpy.
 This is due to the fact that other methods will pass their random number generator to this method, and all random number generators used within ABCpy are provided by numpy.
 Also, note that even if your kernel does not require a random number generator, you still need to pass this argument.

+Here the implementation for our kernel:

 .. literalinclude:: ../../examples/extensions/perturbationkernels/multivariate_normal_kernel.py
     :language: python
     :lines: 32, 53, 56-60
+    :dedent: 4

 The first line shows how you obtain the values of the parameters that your kernel should perturb.
 These values are converted to a numpy array.
 Then, the covariance matrix is retrieved from the accepted parameters manager using a similar function call.
 Finally, the parameters are perturbed and returned.